5 Tips to Manage Renal Disease with Mindful Eating

 Those choices include things like limiting fluids and the amount of sodium, potassium, phosphorus, and protein you consume.
 Taking medications, and adopting other lifestyle habits can help, too.
 But it’s often your food choices that have the biggest impact on managing renal disease.

 If you’re careless about what you eat, your risk for complications rises, including total kidney failure and the need for dialysis.
 But it doesn’t have to be that way.
 Mindful eating can make a difference.
-Here are some things you can do:
+Here are some kidney disease diet tips you can try:

 1. Give your mood a checkup.